 While the game takes an almost dark souls like approach to communicating gameplay controls and directing player’s attention to its mechanics, the reason why it works in souls games and doesn’t work here is due to the core difference in game worlds.

-Therefore the procedurally generated world of No Man’s Sky acts as a detriment to the age old technique of teaching the mechanics of the game to players through sequentially building difficulty of challenges and purposeful game world design.
+Therefore the procedurally generated world of No Man’s Sky acts as a detriment to the age-old technique of teaching the mechanics of the game to players through the sequentially building difficulty of challenges and purposeful game world design.

 This issue is most evident in how No Mans Sky utilizes its obtuse user interface, which is not only unintuitive but also requires players to constantly rummage through it.